World Folklore & Hands-on History

 In the afternoons, we'll get our hands a bit more dirty as we do some hands on history.
 All of the students will participate in an "archealogy" dig, digging for artifacts and then studying those artifacts to learn clues about the people that might have left them behind.
 We'll study generally (e.g., shark teeth would come from a fishing culture, coins would indicate trade) and more specifically (tracking down the lettering and images on coins to identify languages, regions, and a culture's values).
 Students will then craft jewelry or other artifacts of their own from their favorite finds.

-Other hands-on history activities will include making paper (and learning the history of paper), learning and making board games from other cultures, and learning and using writing systems/craft projects from other cultures and historical time periods.
+Other hands-on history activities will include making paper (and learning the history of paper) and learning and using writing systems/craft projects from other cultures and historical time periods.